Trepan-Debuggers/kshdb/README.md

      * tty - set output device for debugger output
      * watch - Set or clear a watch expression.

-None of this is rocket science.
-Should be pretty straight-forward to add.
+None of this is rocket science; most of it should be pretty straight-forward to add.

 _I use a project's ratings to help be determine the priority I should give to it.
 You'll see that this project's rating is far behind [zshdb's](http://github.com/rocky/zshdb)_